matatk/agrip/README.md

 fragfests.
 The standard modding tools can be used for this, as they are inherently accessible.

-You need the official *Quake* data files for the game to work.
+You can play right away because the Open Quartz community-made data pack is included.
+You can also buy the official *Quake* data files for use with the game too (instructions can be found in the user manual).

-*Quake* has a "15" certificate.
-For obvious reasons, we do not recommend nor condone the use of this software by anyone below 15 years of age.

 Level Description Language
 --------------------------